Port of West Calhoun Accident Lawyers

 Various workers are present at the Port of West Calhoun on a regular basis, including:

 Arnold & Itkin is prepared to take on the cases of any one of these types of workers if they were injured while performing their duties.
 If you find yourself at the Port of West Calhoun on a regular basis and you become injured, consider contacting our firm.
 Our knowledge of this location makes us ideally equipped for claims involving the port.

 About Calhoun County, Texas

 Calhoun County is located in South Texas, with Port Lavaca being the county seat.
 It is incorporated into the larger statistical area of Victoria.
 The town itself was named for John Caldwell Calhoun, who was the seventh vice president of the U.S. The last census put the population of Calhoun at around 21,000.
 This is definitely a port county—about 50% of the square mileage of Calhoun is made up of water.

-If you were injured while working at this port, seek the representation of a maritime injury attorney at our firm.
-Arnold & Itkin is passionate about fighting for the rights of those who have become injured while working in the maritime and adjacent fields.
-Many offshore injuries come by way of negligence and are not simply accidents.
-If this describes you, then you may be able to file a claim and get more than just your workers' compensation benefits.
-Contact a Port of West Calhoun maritime lawyer for representation.
+If you were injured while working at or near the Port of West Calhoun, seek the representation of a Texas maritime attorney at our firm.
+Arnold & Itkin is passionate about fighting for the rights of those who have been injured while working in the maritime industry.
+Many offshore injuries come by way of negligence and are not simply “accidents.”
+We believe in holding maritime companies accountable for failing to put safety first, and we can help you seek fair compensation for your medical treatment, ongoing care, lost earnings, pain and suffering, and possibly more.